boldbi/bold-bi-docs/docs/faq/how-to-connect-a-live-xml-or-json-or-csv-or-excel-file-in-bold-bi-dashboard.md

 # How to connect a live file(CSV/JSON/XML/Excel) in Bold BI Dashboard?

-Bold BI dashboard designer supports to connect live file(CSV/JSON/XML/Excel) using either web services like `Google Drive`, `DropBox`, `Microsoft OneDrive`, `Microsoft SharePoint` or using `REST API`
+The Bold BI dashboard designer supports connecting to live files (CSV/JSON/XML/Excel) using web services such as `Google Drive`, `Dropbox`, `Microsoft OneDrive`, and `Microsoft SharePoint`, or by using a `REST API`.

 ## Steps to connect a live file(CSV/JSON/XML/Excel) using Web Services

-1. Connect your [Google Drive](/working-with-data-sources/data-connectors/google-drive/) or [Dropbox](/working-with-data-sources/data-connectors/dropbox/) or [Microsoft OneDrive](/working-with-data-sources/data-connectors/ms-one-drive/) or [Microsoft SharePoint](/working-with-data-sources/data-connectors/ms-sharepoint/) account in which you are having your live file(CSV/JSON/XML/Excel).
+1. Connect your [Google Drive](/working-with-data-sources/data-connectors/google-drive/), [Dropbox](/working-with-data-sources/data-connectors/dropbox/), [Microsoft OneDrive](/working-with-data-sources/data-connectors/ms-one-drive/), or [Microsoft SharePoint](/working-with-data-sources/data-connectors/ms-sharepoint/) account where your live file (CSV/JSON/XML/Excel) is stored.

-2. Once connected the account, select the account name and click Connect button.
+2. Once the account is connected, select the account name and click the Connect button.

    ![select-account](/static/assets/faq/images/select-account.png)

-3. In the Data source text box, enter the name for data source and select a live file(CSV/JSON/XML/Excel)  to connect.
+3. In the Data source text box, enter the name of the data source and select a live file (CSV/JSON/XML/Excel) to connect to.

    ![select-file](/static/assets/faq/images/select-file.png)